AnmolS99/Chess-AI/README.md

 # Chess ♟️

 A comprehensive chess implementation from scratch that includes all functionalities, such as en passant, castling, and pawn promotion.
+An AI based on the minimax algorithm was also created.
 Additionally, a PyGame GUI provides a user-friendly interface for playing the game.

 ## Motivation 💪

 I have played chess casually on and off for a couple of years, and wanted to learn chess programming.
-Also, since I am not very good at chess, I thought it would be interesting to see if I could create an AI that could play better than me (the bar is not high lol).
+Also, since I am not very good at chess, I thought it would be interesting to see if I could create an AI that could play better than me.

+## Installation 📦

+To install the required packages, use the following command: `pip install -r requirements.txt`

+## Playing Chess

+To play a game of chess simply run:

+`python3 main.py`

+This will run the game with user input for both white and black player.

+For both white and black player you can choose different player types:

+-   User - User input
+-   Random - Random legal moves
+-   MiniMax - AI Bot
+-   AlphaBeta - Minimax, but faster

+If you, as the white player, want to play against the AlphaBeta bot you would run:

+`python3 main.py User AlphaBeta`

 ## Development Process 👨‍💻